This downward trend is great news because smoking adversely affects every part of the body.

 Non medical life insurance was designed for people that have trouble getting a good rate because of pre-existing or expected health conditions.

-How does Non Medical Life Insurance for Smokers Work?
+How does No Medical Life Insurance for Smokers Work?

-There are two kinds of non medical life insurance for smokers: simplified and guaranteed issue.
+There are two kinds of No Medical Life Insurance for smokers: Simplified and Guaranteed Issue.

 You must answer honestly!
 Remember, each claim is investigated so if you say you have not had a history of heart disease and it is discovered that you had it after your beneficiary makes a claim, the claim may be denied.